Business Improvement Area

 What is the City’s Role?

-Prior to establishing the BIA, the City carried out a petition process to solicit support and/or objection to the proposal.
-This process communicated directly with area property owners through direct mail and community advertising to seek to inform them of the details of the BIA proposal and provide an opportunity for them to express their position.
+Before establishing the BIA, the City carried out a petition process to solicit support and/or objection to the proposed bylaw.
+This process communicated directly with area property owners through direct mail and community advertising seek to inform them of the details of the BIA proposal and provide an opportunity for them to express their position.
 In order for a local area service petition to be certified as sufficient and valid using the Council Initiative-Subject to Petition Against approach, a minimum of 50% of the parcel owners representing a minimum of 50% of the assessed value of land and improvements in the defined area must register their opposition within the 30 day notice period.
-Every five years this process is repeated if the DDBIA requests a renewal. .
+Every five years this process is repeated if the DDBIA requests a renewal.

-Once approval of the property owners has been received, a BIA bylaw is adopted to enable the City to collect the approved amount of funding through the annual property tax process.
+The most recent petition process took place from October 28, 2022- November 28, 2022.
+The number of petitions against the renewal received by the City was substantially less than 50% of parcel owners representing 50% of the assessed value of the land for both areas; therefore, City Council proceeded with adopting BIA Bylaw No. 3230, 2022 to enable the City to collect the approved amount of funding through the annual property tax process.
 The City collects the BIA levy as part of annual property taxes, then forwards the money to the DDBIA to administer.